iboB/par/README.md

 ### Why not use `std::execution::par`?

 I don't like `std::execution::par`.
 It's acceptable for small oneshot tasks that you run once and forget, but it's terrible for integrating into larger systems with more moving parts.
 It's a black box.
-You can't control how many threads it uses, you can't control how tasks are scheduled, you can't integrate it with your own thread pools or task systems.
+You can't control how many threads it uses, you can't control how tasks are scheduled.
 Additionally it only works on iterators which makes certain algorithms harder to express.

 ## Features

-Par has just about the same overhead as OpenMP.
+Par has about the same overhead as OpenMP.
 See more in the [performance document](doc/perf.md).

 * `par::thread_pool`: The thread pool.
 Multiple thread pools can be instantiated.
 A global one is used by default by runners.
 The global thread pool is lazily initialized on first use and lives until process termination.
 * Runners: